 "We are inviting past members, anybody who has been involved with the group over the years in any capacity, to attend," Colin said.

 "Anyone outside of our group who is interested in continuing live theatre here in Kempsey, and the preservation of The BandBox Theatre, is welcome to come along as well."

 The Kempsey Singers and the theatre have been in dire straits for a while now.

-In years past, they have held over 90 stage shows, from dramatic plays to musicals, with the most recent being The Island of Doctor Moron, which proved a hit with audiences.
+In years past, they have held over 90 stage shows, from dramatic plays to musicals, with the most recent being the play 'Flame Trees'.

 COVID-19 has played a large part in the downturn, but also the draconian lease agreement with the landlords, Kempsey Shire Council.